gdivanov/NYC-Housing/README.md

 On one hand if we have a higher k value then we have a higher computational time, higher variance, and lower bias.
 If we have a smaller k value then we have a lower computational time, lower variance, and higher bias.

-We choose k = 5, k = 7, and k = 10 to fit the best result.
+We choose k = 5 because we only have ~26,000 data points.

 ### Linear Regression Model